TheHamckerCapy/groww_MF_assignment/README.md

 > add to in modalbottomsheet format.Their is a search screen which list 100 different funds using lazycolumn and
 > search bar with debounce logic for efficiect searching and last is the watchlist section where we can open our all the created watchlist
 > with their respective funds.
+>
+> The project is based on MVVM architecture with clear directory understanding for development and efficiency
+> It follows single source of truth and diversity inversion principles with the help of dependency injection using dagger hilt , room DB for offline local storage , repository pattern and modern android libraries like
+> moshi , jetpack compose , retrofit , coil.

 ## Features